CapableRobot/PMOD-Adapters/software/LED-Debug/README.md

 This PCB allows a single PMOD to control 64 LEDs via a 4:16 address decoder and 4 mask control signals.
 It was originally designed by H.Poetzl as part of the [Apertus project](https://www.apertus.org/pmod-debug) and they provide example [VHDL code](https://github.com/apertus-open-source-cinema/alpha-software/blob/master/axi3_hdmi/pmod_debug.vhd) showing how to address the LEDs.

+Source files for this LED Debug PCB are available in this repository, see [https://github.com/CapableRobot/PMOD-Adapters](https://github.com/CapableRobot/PMOD-Adapters).

 The python-based Migen code to address the LEDs is very simple

 ```python